Gangstabilly

-On the band's website, bandmember Patterson Hood said that "[Gangstabilly is] the most country of any of our albums."
+On the band's website, bandmember Patterson Hood says that "[Gangstabilly is] the most country of any of our albums."
 He goes on to admit that the record is "not our best album, but lots of fun and more than a little hint of the better things to come."
 Hood has consistently stated that the song "The Living Bubba" is the best song he has ever written.

 Hood wrote "Demonic Possession" while watching Pat Buchanan's televised speech at the 1996 Republican National Convention.
 "The Living Bubba" is a tribute to musician Gregory Dean Smalley.